 3. Borakalalo Nature Reserve and Vaalkop Dam

-The Vaalkop dam is a large combined gravity and earth-fill type dam on the Elands River and has an incredibly rich selection of birds, with a good representation of raptors, which include Osprey (summer), African Fish Eagle, Black Eagle, Wahlbergs Eagle (summer), and African Hawk-Eagle.
-Some of the larger waterbirds present include Goliath, Great White, and Purple Herons, Yellow-billed Stork, and African Spoonbill.
-In the bushveld we will look for Violet-eared and Black-cheeked Waxbills, Cape Penduline Tit, Crimson-breasted Shrike, and Barred Warbler.
-Some other specials include Icterine Warbler, Blue-cheeked Bee-eater, and Woodland and Pygmy Kingfishers.
+The Vaalkop dam is a large combined gravity and earth-fill type dam on the Elands River and has an incredibly rich selection of birds, with a good representation of raptors, which include Western Osprey (summer), African Fish Eagle, Verreaux’s Eagle, Wahlberg’s Eagle (summer), and African Hawk-Eagle.
+Some of the larger waterbirds present include Goliath and Purple Herons, Great Egret, Yellow-billed Stork, and African Spoonbill.
+In the bushveld we will look for Violet-eared and Black-cheeked Waxbills, Cape Penduline Tit, Crimson-breasted Shrike, and Barred Wren-Warbler.
+Some other specials include Icterine Warbler, Blue-cheeked Bee-eater, and Woodland and African Pygmy Kingfishers.